 Financial Protection in Torquay such as Life Cover, Income Protection & Critical illness, and Keyman Protection

-To arrange a free initial meeting with an independent financial adviser in the Torquay area
+To arrange a free initial meeting in the Torbay area

 Torquay* is a seaside town in Devon, England.
 It lies 18 miles south of the county town of Exeter and 28 miles east-north-east of Plymouth, on the north of Tor Bay, adjoining the neighbouring town of Paignton on the west of the bay and across from the fishing port of Brixham.

 The town's economy, like Brixham's, was initially based upon fishing and agriculture, but in the early 19th century it began to develop into a fashionable seaside resort.
 Later it was popular with Victorian society, renowned for its mild climate, the town earned the nickname the English Riviera.
 The expansion of Torquay began when Torre railway station was opened on 18 December 1848.
 The improved transport connections resulted in rapid growth at the expense of nearby towns not on Isambard Kingdom Brunel's railways.

 The geography of Torbay shapes the economy to a large extent.
 The core sectors of the Torbay economy include fisheries, tourism, retail and healthcare.
 These sectors account for a large proportion of employment within the Bay, with 23% of people employed in the healthcare sector and one in six people (17%) in employment in the Bay working within tourism related industries.
 The draw of the South Devon lifestyle attracts people of all ages to relocate there permanently, often setting up small businesses.

 *History & facts contained on our local pages are gathered from Wikipedia, the free online encyclopedia.